 Lamb rib chops, also called “lamb lollipops” in reference to their size, are extraordinarily delicious and tender.
-When fresh figs are in season, as they are now, incorporate them into the sauce in addition to or instead of the dried ones.
-Serve the chops with simple green salad and orzo or couscous.
+Since fresh figs are still in season many places, incorporate a few into the sauce.
+During the rest of the year, dried figs, which plump up in the liquid, will work equally well.

 Kosher salt and freshly ground pepper

 2 large shallots, minced

 3/4 tsp. minced fresh rosemary

 1/3 cup (3 fl. oz./80 ml) good-quality balsamic vinegar

 1 3/4 cups (14 fl. oz./430 ml) reduced-sodium beef broth, simmered to reduce to about 1/2 cup (4 fl. oz./125 ml)